atlemagnussen/backslash-site/articles/dotnet-core-cli-commands.md

-# dotnet core cli operations
+# Dotnet core commandline operations
 <img src="https://storage.googleapis.com/backslash-project.appspot.com/static/NETCore.png" alt="dotnet core logo" width="320">

+[.Net core](https://github.com/dotnet/core) is Microsoft's wonderfully refurbished new open source-cross platform successor for the now 20 year old .NET Framework.
+There are a lot of improvements such as the core of the framework not being as monolithic as its ancestor but more relies on NuGet for expanding.
+It is also docker enabled making it a natural choice in the new dawn of Cloud computing.

+But some of the greatest features is it's brand new and very consistent `CLI` tools.
+For command line and Vim geeks like myself this is very liberating.
+Even though you could run msbuild with .NET framework, this is completely different.

+This article will show a brief example of a typical setup of a solution and different projects.
 The order of which you do these are not important.

-## Solution file
+## Create solution file
-The solution file is actually optional in dotnet core, but you need it if you are using full Visual Studio.
+The solution file is actually optional in dotnet core, but it's an advantage if you plan to open the solution with full Visual Studio.
+In addition it gives you the option to build the entire solution in one command.
 [Microsoft docs on dotnet sln](https://docs.microsoft.com/en-us/dotnet/core/tools/dotnet-sln)
 ```sh
 mkdir mysolutionfolder